 SPARC is Hiring!

-We need team-oriented professionals to help us support members and be the example for the medical cannabis community.
-We support our staff by offering full health benefits including medical, dental, vision, long-term disability, flex-spending, life, and paid sick leave.
+We need team-oriented professionals that value diversity to help us support members and be the example for the cannabis community.
+We support our staff by offering full health benefits including medical, dental, vision, long-term disability, life, paid holidays, paid vacation, paid sick leave, and Employee Assistance Programs.
 Be part of a team who supports you, take part in shaping the movement and have fun doing it!
-Work in medical cannabis!
+Work in cannabis!

-New to the medical cannabis community?
-Want a job in medical cannabis but not just any job?
-Looking for a professional organization who prides itself in helping the community and building and working with a great team?
+New to the cannabis community?
+Want a job in cannabis but not just any job?
+Looking for a professional organization who prides itself in helping the community and building and working with a great team that places importance in equity and inclusivity?
 Apply for an open position and learn how we do things differently!

-2. Prepare an up-to-date resume and a cover letter that speaks to SPARC’s needs and the specific position that you are applying for.
+2. Prepare an up-to-date resume, and (optional) cover letter that speaks to SPARC’s needs and the specific position that you are applying for.

 Equal Opportunity and Equity Statement